 Kakadu is an iconic tourist destination in Australia.
-Check out our interactive guide to the 13 must see destinations in Kakadu National Park.
+This interactive guide will give you an immersive experience in 13 of the must see destinations in Kakadu National Park.

 Kakadu seems to be on everyone’s bucket list but the distance from Australia’s capital cities means many people just never getting around to visiting.
 Some people are even under the impression the park is only accessible by 4WD.
 In reality Kakadu National Park is only a 3 hour journey from Darwin and many of the attractions can be reached via sealed roads.

 Did you know Kakadu is the largest National Park in Australia?
 It is home to some of the most culturally significant sites in Australia and is often in the news for breaking records when it comes to scientific studies of human occupation in Australia.
 The park is a UNESCO world heritage site which is rich in history, culture, biodiversity and the stunning sites which make our list below.